apache/cordova-docs/www/docs/en/dev/plugin_ref/spec.md

   Attributes(type) | Description
   ---------------- | ------------
   src(string) | *Required* <br/> The location of the file relative to `plugin.xml`.
-If `src` can't be found, CLI stops and reverses the installation, issues a warning about the problem, and exits with a non-zero code. <br/> For Windows, it indicates the name of the SDK to include (which will be used as value of the `Include` attribute of the generated `<SDKReference>` element). arch(string) | The architecture for which the `.so` file has been built, either `device` or `simulator`. <br/> For Windows, it indicates that the `<SDKReference>` should only be included when building for the specified architecture.
+If `src` can't be found, the CLI stops and reverses the installation, issues a warning about the problem, and exits with a non-zero code. <br/> For Windows, it indicates the name of the SDK to include (which will be used as value of the `Include` attribute of the generated `<SDKReference>` element). arch(string) | The architecture for which the `.so` file has been built, either `device` or `simulator`. <br/> For Windows, it indicates that the `<SDKReference>` should only be included when building for the specified architecture.
 Supported values are `x86`, `x64` or `ARM`. device-target(string) | ==windows== <br/> Allowed values: `win` (or `windows`), `phone` or `all`. <br/> Indicates that the `<SDKReference>` should only be included when building for the specified target device type. versions(string) | ==windows== <br/> Indicates that the `<SDKReference>` should only be included when building for versions that match the specified version string.
 Value can be any valid node semantic version range string.